Reducing greenhouse gas emissions from ships

 - Fourth IMO GHG Study- to be initiated in 2019;

 - capacity-building, technical cooperation, research and development; and

 - follow-up actions towards the development of the revised Strategy – set to be adopted in 2023.

-The sixth and seventh meetings of the Intersessional Working Group on Reduction of GHG Emissions from Ships will be held, respectively, 11 to 15 November 2019 and back to back with MEPC 75 (in March 2020 ahead of MEPC 75, 30 March to 3 April 2020), subject to endorsement by the IMO Council (C122, 15-19 July).
+The sixth and seventh meetings of the Intersessional Working Group on Reduction of GHG Emissions from Ships will be held, respectively, 11 to 15 November 2019 and back to back with MEPC 75 (in March 2020 ahead of MEPC 75 which meets, 30 March to 3 April 2020).
 The intersessional working group will: